hrishikeshChandi/automated-code-generation-for-r/README.md

 ## Overview

 This project is an intelligent assistant that helps you generate R code for tasks like data analysis, visualization, and more.
-Powered by **Gemma 2** model, it ensures that all solutions are delivered in R, and provides friendly, clear explanations and step-by-step instructions.
+Powered by **Llama-3.3-70b** model through **Groq API**, it ensures that all solutions are delivered in R, and provides friendly, clear explanations and step-by-step instructions.
 With built-in code analysis and performance feedback, you can be sure the R code you receive is clean, efficient, and ready to use.

 ## Features